top of page

 Unless your data:

-• Have been collected and analysed/measured in a fit and proper manner.
+• Have been collected, analysed or measured in a fit and proper manner.

 • Have been pre-screened to identify blunders and outliers; you should consider: